Kent-Ehl/93flashbacks/README.md

 **Can I contribute to this repository?**
 - Contributions are welcome.
 Please open an issue to report problems or suggest improvements, and feel free to submit pull requests.

-For more questions, join our [Discord server](https://discord.gg/ynabeAS4eD).
+For more questions, join the showfloor [Discord server](https://discord.gg/ynabeAS4eD).

 ## Credits

 ### '96flashbacks' Team
+### Note: This is leftover from showfloor.
 #### Main Programming
 - stalechilibeans
 - 1up Guy